mmjr-x/dockerize-tcpp/README.md

 - Maybe simplify the Docker image into a single image (with multiple starting options)
 - See if we can make it so that the realmlist settings are set correctly for connections from the host
 - Optimize DockerFile's
+- Improve the way configs are processed
+- See if we can make it so custom sql's can be added (and will be applied on server boot)
+- Make integration with vscode better (predefined the required plugin's before attaching and stuff)